Porok12/garden-planner/README.md

 ## Features
 - Spawning cubes by double clicking
 - Painting mesh
+- Basic auth

 ### To Do
 - Modify ground height
 - Finish register process
 - Prettier look
 - Backend logic
+- And much more

 ## Status
 Work in progress.
-There is much to do.
+There is much to be done here.

 ## License
 >You can check out the full license [here](https://github.com/Porok12/garden-planner/blob/main/LICENCE.md)